MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-windows-vm-memory-issue.md

 ## Conclusion

 For any performance issue, understanding your workload is the key to solving the problem.
-The options on different VM SKUs and different disk storage options have to be evaluated by keeping the focus on production workload (use [Azure Virtual Machine selector](https://azure.microsoft.com/pricing/vm-selector/)).
+The options on different VM SKUs and different disk storage options have to be evaluated by keeping the focus on the production workload (use [Azure Virtual Machine selector](https://azure.microsoft.com/pricing/vm-selector/)).
 The process of testing solutions on different VMs can help you make the best decision.

 Because the user operations and amount of data varies, always keep a buffer in the memory, computing, networking, and I/O capabilities of the VM.
-This way, any sudden change in workload can be absorbed by this additional resource buffer you have left as part of planning.
+This way, any sudden change in workload can be absorbed by this additional resource buffer you have left.

-If you expect the workload increasing soon, move to a higher VM offering or type, that has more compute/memory/IO capability.
-If the workload will be memory-intensive, choose the VM SKUs wisely, which have [higher memory-to-CPU ratios](/azure/virtual-machines/sizes-memory).
+If you expect the workload to increase soon, move to a higher VM offering or type with more compute/memory/IO capability.
+If the workload is memory-intensive, carefully choose VM SKUs with [higher memory-to-CPU ratios](/azure/virtual-machines/sizes-memory).

 [!INCLUDE [Azure Help Support](../../includes/azure-help-support.md)]